OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 ## null or blank property values

 `null` and empty strings have special implications in the Excel JavaScript APIs.
-There are used to represent empty cells, no formatting, or default values.
+They're used to represent empty cells, no formatting, or default values.
 This section details the use of `null` and empty string when getting and setting properties.

 ### null input in 2-D Array